 When it comes time for the judge to pronounce the actual sentence, there are a number of issues that the judge states “for the record“.
 Below are some of the most important.

 Concurrent vs. consecutive sentences

-If the defendant has been convicted of two or more crimes -- whether in the same proceeding or while still on probation -- the judge must decide whether the sentences will run concurrently or consecutively.
+If you have been convicted of two or more crimes – whether in the same proceeding or while still on probation – the judge must decide whether the sentences will run concurrently or consecutively.

-Unless a judge specifies that the sentence will run consecutively, it will run concurrently.24 Making this distinction becomes particularly important when the defendant has been convicted of multiple acts that are incident to one objective.25
+Unless a judge specifies that the sentence will run consecutively, it will run concurrently.24 Making this distinction becomes particularly important when you have been convicted of multiple acts that are incident to one objective.25

 Reasons for imposing a selected sentence

 This means that a judge exercises quite a bit of discretion when deciding what sentence to impose.
-As a way to ensure that judges don’t abuse this discretion, California law requires that judges state their reasons for choosing a particular sentence.27
+As a way to ensure that judges do not abuse this discretion, California law requires that judges state their reasons for choosing a particular sentence.27

 In addition, if the judge is dismissing